Lease Accounting Agent

 Determine lease term with reasonably certain renewal and termination assessment What is the lease term including non-cancellable period plus periods covered by extension options reasonably certain to exercise plus periods covered by termination options reasonably certain not to exercise?
 Human Auditor

-Lease term assessment under IFRS 16.18-21 + ASC 842-10-30-1 requires reasonably certain judgement on extension and termination options considering economic incentives per IFRS 16.19 + ASC 842-10-30-2: leasehold improvements with significant remaining useful life, business disruption costs of relocation, importance of asset to lessee operations, costs to re-procure equivalent asset, market conditions for similar leases.
-Reasonably certain is high threshold (interpreted as 75-80% likelihood) - higher than probable for variable consideration constraint.
-Cited as Critical Audit Matter under AS 3101 in approximately 22% of S&P 500 audits per 2024 PCAOB inspection cycle.
-ASC 842 reassessment trigger slightly broader than IFRS 16 - any significant event or significant change in circumstances within lessee control or written modification triggers reassessment
+Lease term assessment under IFRS 16.18-21 and ASC 842-10-30-1 requires a reasonably certain judgement on extension and termination options, weighing the economic incentives per IFRS 16.19 and ASC 842-10-30-2: leasehold improvements with significant remaining useful life, business disruption costs of relocation, the importance of the asset to lessee operations, the cost to re-procure an equivalent asset and market conditions for similar leases.
+Reasonably certain is a high threshold (interpreted as 75-80% likelihood), higher than the probable threshold for the variable consideration constraint.
+It is cited as a Critical Audit Matter under AS 3101 in roughly 22% of S&P 500 audits per the 2024 PCAOB inspection cycle.
+The ASC 842 reassessment trigger is slightly broader than IFRS 16: any significant event, significant change in circumstances within lessee control, or written modification triggers reassessment.

 Decision Record